Loading lesson…

 This isn't just a rule to follow — it's about being the kind of person who uses powerful tools kindly.
 AI lets you do things adults couldn't do even five years ago.
 That's a superpower.
 Superheroes have rules.

-What is the core idea behind "Being Kind with Pictures"?
+What is the main idea of "Being Kind with Pictures"?

-Which best describes the scope of "Being Kind with Pictures"?
+Which concept is most central to "Being Kind with Pictures"?